Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 <a id="cleaning-up-uploads-manually"></a>
 ## Aborting or Cleaning Up Multipart S3 Uploads Manually
-Use the Qumulo REST API or `qq` CLI to abort and clean up the upload.
+Use the Qumulo Core REST API or `qq` CLI to abort and clean up the upload.
 You need the bucket name and upload ID.
 For more information about looking up this information, see [Listing Incomplete Multipart S3 Uploads](#listing-uploads).

 {% include note.html content="If you are an administrative user or the user who initiated the upload, you can use the `AbortMultipartUpload` S3 API action.
 In addition to the bucket name and upload ID, you also need the object key for the upload." %}